mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

 ### Introduction

-Inheritance is one of the most important concepts in object-oriented programming, it allows the definition of a class in terms of another class, it also allows us to maintain and boost an application.
+Inheritance is one of the most important concepts in object-oriented programming, it allows the definition of a class in terms of another class.
+It allows us to maintain and boost an application, it also provides the reusability of code functionality and give a better performance.

-Classes are created by absorbing the functions and variables of an existing class, it then adds its own functions to enhance their capabilities.
-This class is called a derived class because it inherits the functions and variables from a base class.
+Classes are created by absorbing the functions and variables of an existing class, it then adds its own functions to enhance their capabilities, this class is called a derived class because it inherits the functions and variables from a base class.
 Objects of a derived class are objects of a base class, but not vice versa.
-A derived class can't be able to access private base class members unless it inherits accessor functions.
 ### Table of Contents

 1. Base classes vs Derived classes.